kieran-lim/kieran-lim/README.md

 ###

-<p align="left">I'm interested in financial markets, economics, and technology.<br><br>I enjoy solving problems and programming is one of the many ways I get to do that :)</p>
+<p align="left">I'm interested in financial markets, economics, sales, and technology.<br><br>I enjoy solving problems and programming is one of the many ways I get to do that :)</p>

 ###